agjtimmers/agjtimmers.github.io/pro&pub.markdown

 permalink: /projects/
 ---

+## Projects

+I am working on a meta-analysis.

+## Publicatios

+I have published a dataset.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: